COVID-19 pandemic in the Philippines: Re-allowing of face-to-face classes

-According to the UNICEF, the Philippines is among the last countries to re-allow the conduct of face-to-face classes with the only other country to yet allow live classes being Venezuela as of September 2021.
-On November 5, 2021, CHED allowed colleges to conduct face-to-face classes at 50 percent capacity in campuses in localities under alert level 2 under certain conditions, such as a high vaccination rate among students and faculty and classrooms retrofitted.
-The DepEd will also be conducting a pilot run of face-to-face classes in 100 public schools starting November 15, 2021.
-Also the DepEd will be conducting a pilot run of face-to-face classes in 20 private schools starting November 22, 2021.
-After two years of school closure, schools reopened in-person class with the blended learning on August 22, 2022.
-In-person class resumed in full blast on November 2, 2022.
+According to UNICEF, the Philippines was among the last countries to re-allow the conduct of face-to-face classes, with the only other country yet to allow live classes being Venezuela as of September 2021.
+On November 5, 2021, CHED allowed college campuses in localities under alert level 2 to conduct face-to-face classes at 50 percent capacity if certain conditions were met, such as a high student/faculty vaccination rate and retrofitted classrooms.
+The DepEd conducted a pilot run of face-to-face classes in 100 public schools starting November 15, 2021 and in 20 private schools starting November 22.
+Schools reopened in-person classes with blended learning on August 22, 2022, and in-person classes resumed in full on November 2.

 Learning loss

 Students in the Philippines experienced learning loss and increased incidence of mental health issues during the pandemic, according to the United Nations Educational, Scientific and Cultural Organization.